jdrichardsappacad/authenticate-me-nothunk/part-1-backend.md

 There are three functions in this section that will aid you in authentication.

 Create a folder called `utils` in your `backend` folder.
-Add a file named `auth.js` to store the auth helper functions.
+Inside that folder, add a file named `auth.js` to store the auth helper functions.

 At the top of the file, add the following imports: